Topic covered

 We can use match function to check the given pattern at beginning of target string.
 If the match is available then we will get Match object, otherwise we will get None.

-Match doesn’t works for multi-line string
+Match doesn’t work for multi-line string

 # For match --> returns matched object